koudounasalkis/MVP/README.md

 # MVP: Multi-source approach to Voice Pathology detection

-This repository contains the detailed experimental results for the INTERSPEECH 2025 submission paper **MVP: Multi-source approach to Voice Pathology detection**.
+This repository contains the detailed experimental results for the paper **MVP: Multi-source approach to Voice Pathology detection**, accepted at the INTERSPEECH 2025 conference.

-Full code, experimental setup, and results will be released upon paper acceptance.
+Full code, experimental setup, and results will be released soon.

 ---